Network monitoring tools for businesses

 - Cybersecurity software: Network monitoring can complement firewalls or intrusion detection systems by providing additional insights into traffic patterns, but overlapping scans or traffic analysis can cause redundancy.

-- VoIP telephony: VoIP heavily relies on network bandwidth, and monitoring tools help ensure call quality by prioritising traffic.
+- Business VoIP phone systems: VoIP heavily relies on network bandwidth, and monitoring tools help ensure call quality by prioritising traffic.
 Inadequate integration or configuration could lead to poor call quality or dropped calls during high traffic.

 - Cloud-based services: Cloud applications such as project management or supply chain management software can consume significant bandwidth, and traffic analysis can help measure any performance issues.